Jackson1356/HexColorizer/README.md

 # HexColorizer: A Python Script for Hexagonal Image Stylization
 HexColorizer transforms any image into a visually appealing hexagonal mosaic.
 By analyzing and averaging the colors within the boundaries of each hexagon, the script enhances images with a unique and artistic overlay.
-Users can specify the size of a hexagon.
+Users can specify the size of a hexagon and the range to hexagonify.
 This tool is ideal for creative projects, graphical enhancements, or simply adding a geometric twist to your photos.

 # Example
 - Lenna (220 * 220):